OngDevLab/portfolioV2/src/content/docs/projects/audioml.md

 ## The process I used to win the hackathon:

-- **Clean Training Data:** The data provided had many artifiacts and misclassifications.
+- **Clean Training Data:** The data provided had many artifacts and misclassifications.
 I manually combed the data and created a filtering function to remove incorrect samples.
 I also recorded my own sample data to enhance my training dataset.

 - **Physics:** Since the data was for detecting when a person would open or shut off a faucet, I timed and calculated the rise time for the action, resulting in having the optimal window size for my audio samples.